 As my goal was pretty clear, I had no confusion as to what to do after 12th.
 I wrote the Common Entrance Test (CET) for admission into Veterinary College and got into Veterinary College, Hebbal, Bengaluru.
 It is a rigorous five-year program which covers everything under the sun, from learning about diseases in fish to repairing fractures in goats to managing the accounts of a dairy farm.
 I feel that veterinarians are one of the most underappreciated people in our country.
 The knowledge that a veterinarian possesses and the experience that he/she has in every field is quite unparalleled.

 I’ve always had a keen interest in wildlife.
 I grew up watching Animal Planet and National Geographic over Cartoon Network.
 In my fourth and final year, we were exposed to zoo animal medicine and the possibilities of working as a zoo vet.
-This line of work was something that excited me and I decided to pursue my post-graduation in Wildlife medicine.
+This line of work was something that excited me and I decided to pursue my post-graduation in Wildlife Conservation Medicine.
 Unfortunately, India doesn’t have a great master’s program for wildlife and I started looking at opportunities abroad.
 My aunt stumbled upon an advertisement in the newspaper about St. George’s University (SGU) in the Caribbean (Grenada) which offered veterinary courses as well.
 I attended their information session held in Bengaluru and met some great people who encouraged me to apply.
 Quite fortunately, they had the course that I wanted, the opportunity to do research in Africa and also offered me a fifty percent scholarship based on merit.
 This was my road to mecca and there was no looking back after that.

 What were some of your experiences that spurred you towards such an offbeat, unconventional and cool career?